jloffler/technical-documentation-page-fcc/README.md

   However with the #navbar open this leads to a lot of whitespace to the right of the content.
 So, even though the main content is centered on the viewport (in theory for better readability) the whole page itself seems lopsided and weighted to the left due to the extra whitespace on the right.
+Bad symmetry?

   On a real website I would probably forego the large desktop view where the main content is centered, and just use the middle width desktop view: